-The rapid advance of personal computing in the late 1980’s and Dartmouth's strong support in this area soon benefited the Visual Resource Center as the curatorial staff was able to develop a database to better manage the very active collection.
+The rapid advance of personal computing in the late 1980s and Dartmouth's strong support in this area soon benefited the Visual Resource Center, as the curatorial staff was able to develop a database to better manage the very active collection.
 Such records as the sources of all the copy photography and the artist authority files were the first to be entered into a database.
-Then cataloging records were added linking information about works of art to information about the slides representing them.
-These records could be searched for a variety of purposes and labels for new slides efficiently printed.
-By means of a code on the back of each slide and a quick search in the database full information about its source is available.
-As most of the slides were produced from copy photography of books in the Art Library the slide collection stands as a unique image index to much material in the library.
+Then cataloging records were added, linking information about works of art to information about the slides representing them.
+These records could be searched for a variety of purposes, and labels for new slides were efficiently printed.
+By means of a code on the back of each slide and a quick search in the database, full information about its source could be obtained.
+As most of the slides were produced from copy photography of books in the Art Library, the slide collection stands as a unique image index to much material in the library.
 This has proved to be a very valuable asset in the digital age.

 Image quality for teaching has always been one of the major concerns of the Visual Resource Center and the faculty who use it.
 It was important to all that the high quality of the slide collection not be sacrificed as the faculty moved on to teach with digital images.
 Excellence of both images and projection took some time to achieve, but the results have been gratifying.
 It soon became apparent that images obtained by scanning slides, though adequate for student review, were not always the best option for teaching.
 It is just as fast and definitely better to go back to the original book, or a newer one, and flat-bed scan the picture at a very high resolution.
-Again the staff developed a database to keep track of the images and careful back-up procedures ensure that this collection will be preserved for the future.
-As the first decade of the 21st century nears its end, countless thousands more images remain to be scanned and the staff is busier than ever.
-At the same time they often turn their thoughts to wider dissemination of the Visual Resources digital images and hope at some time to be able to cooperate with others in a campus-wide image program.
+Again the staff developed a database to keep track of the images, and careful back-up procedures ensured that this collection would be preserved for the future.